TheForwardDev/doc/en/fields/select.md

 If the `Select` is in a form, then by default, all form data will be sent with the event when triggered.
 If the form is large, you may need to exclude a set of fields.
-Exclusions can be made through the `exclude` parameter:
+Exclusions can be made through the `exclude` parameter.

 ```php
 ->onChangeEvent(